 “Landlords, like all other men, love to reap where they never sowed.”-Karl Marx

 Today, with housing prices skyrocketing and the real estate market on sporadic episodes of highs and lows, it seems like renting houses is a worthy alternative to owning a home.
 This is especially true for young professionals who are looking to start out and establish their careers first.
-Indeed, renting seems to be a practical and economical approach in lieu to investing and committing to a home purchase.
+Indeed, renting seems to be a practical and economical approach instead of investing and committing to a home purchase.
 With condominium developments dominating almost every metropolis (and nook and cranny of every major city for that matter), you would not be hard-pressed to find a condo for rent in Makati.
 However, if there is one universal and unspoken rule that most renters would know, it is the fact that choosing your prospective landlord is just as important as choosing your potential rental space.

 1.)
 Look for transparency